-Currently, THDA's Program Loan portfolio under the General Resolution includes only first-lien, fixed-interest rate, single-family Program Loans with equal monthly installments of principal and interest As of May 31, 2023, (unaudited), \$13,626,037.50 principal amount of Program Securities (all of which were GNMA Securities) and 23,253 Program Loans were outstanding under the General Resolution having an aggregate outstanding principal balance of approximately \$ 2,671,784,501, Based on the outstanding principal balance of Program Loans as of May 31, 2023 (unaudited), approximately 86.87% were FHA insured, approximately 3.91% were VA guaranteed, approximately 0.85% were insured by private mortgage insurance companies, approximately 6.62% were guaranteed by United States Department of Agriculture, Rural Development ("USDA/RD"), and approximately 1.75% were uninsured (i.e. Program Loans for which the borrower has at least a 22% equity interest in the residence on the date of closing, or at least a 25% equity interest in the residence on the date of closing for Program Loans closed prior to July 29, 1999, or Program Loans which were privately insured at the time of closing but have since met the requirements of the Homeowner Protection Act of 1998 for termination of private mortgage insurance).
+Currently, THDA's Program Loan portfolio under the General Resolution includes only first-lien, fixed-interest rate, single-family Program Loans with equal monthly installments of principal and interest.
+As of February 28, 2023, (unaudited), 23,215 Program Loans were outstanding under the General Resolution having an aggregate outstanding principal balance of approximately \$2,628,906,467.80, Based on the outstanding principal balance of Program Loans as of February 28, 2023 (unaudited), approximately 87.25% were FHA insured, approximately 3.65% were VA guaranteed, approximately 0.88% were insured by private mortgage insurance companies, approximately 6.44% were guaranteed by United States Department of Agriculture, Rural Development ("USDA/RD"), and approximately 1.78% were uninsured (i.e. Program Loans for which the borrower has at least a 22% equity interest in the residence on the date of closing for Program Loans closed prior to July 29, 1999, or Program Loans which were privately insured at the time of closing but have since met the requirements of the Homeowner Protection Act of 1998 for termination of private mortgage insurance).
 See "RESIDENTIAL FINANCE PROGRAM LOANS - Residential Finance Program Portfolio Data" and Appendix B under the heading "Private Mortgage Insurance Programs".